- JoNova - https://joannenova.com.au -

 Who reads this site?

 Around 12,000 people a day read the site from all over the world — that’s at least 160,000 unique visitors every month of the year.
-It includes people who are Professors of University science faculties, doctors, some top ranking climate researchers, we have an ex-radiosonde (or rather, dropsonde) expert, high school teachers, farmers, geologists and people who are curious about science.
+It includes Senators, MPs, Professors, journalists, heads of think tanks, medical doctors, some top ranking climate researchers, high school teachers, farmers, geologists and people who are curious about science.

 For first time posters: click here.